-Heat styling tools can help control cowlicks.
+Using the right heat and hair styling tools can help control cowlicks.
 For instance, use a concentrator (the removable mouth) with a blow dryer in the opposite direction to tame the cowlick.

 Root tamer irons have fine-toothed comb-like edges that can tame thicker strands.
 They provide tension as you direct the cowlick towards your desired direction.